wigy/chronicles_of_grunt/README.md

 Run complete scan of files in the repository and compare files found to the configuration.
 Report all files that does not belong to the configuration or are not commonly known files.
 Running `files:die` causes the script end with an error, if any unknown files are found.
+With `files:show` we can list all files and see categories how they are seen by the system.

 ## License